paddingme/ng-demo/note.md

-roviders are objects that provide (create) instances of services and expose configuration APIs that can be used to control the creation and runtime behavior of a service.
+Providers are objects that provide (create) instances of services and expose configuration APIs that can be used to control the creation and runtime behavior of a service.

 phonecatControllers.controller('PhoneDetailCtrl',['$scope','$routeParams','http',function($scope,$routeParams,$http){
         $http.get('phones/'+.phoneId +'.json').success(